couchbaselabs/couchbase-server-coreos/2.2/README.md

 Launch 3 CoreOS instances on AWS Cloud Formation via: [this link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#cstack=sn%7ECouchbase-CoreOS%7Cturl%7Ehttp://tleyden-misc.s3.amazonaws.com/couchbase-coreos/coreos-stable-pv.template)

-Ssh into one of the coreos instances, it doesn't matter which one.

 ## Update the "memlock" setting

 It will work without updating the memlock limit setting, but at best it will be less performant, and at worst it will lead to crashes.
 Unfortunately this step is still manual.